Wild Hope

-Wild Hope is the fourth studio album by American singer-songwriter Mandy Moore, her first in four years Coverage (2003).
-It was released in digitally in Australia on June 18, 2007, and on June 19, 2007 by The Firm Music, a division of EMI USA.
+Wild Hope is the fourth studio album by American singer-songwriter Mandy Moore, her first in four years since Coverage.
+It was released in digitally in Australia on June 18, 2007, and on June 19, 2007, by The Firm Music, a division of EMI USA.
 The Australian digital version includes the bonus track "Swept Away".
-Musically, it embraces Folk-pop, Indie folk, and alternative-rock, sound.
+Musically, it embraces folk-pop, indie folk, and alternative-rock, sound.
 The album was released in Australia physically on February 23, 2008.
 It is Moore's first album to be fully co-written by her.

 The album debuted at number thirty on the US Billboard 200 with first-week sales of 25,000 copies.
+In February 2009, Wild Hope had sold 350,000 copies worldwide.

 Background

 Moore began writing the album in 2004.
 She originally signed with Sire Records after leaving Epic Records in 2004 and released a single via her site titled "Hey!" which was written by James Renald, the co-writer and co-producer of her 2001 single "Cry".
 In early 2006, Moore posted her cover of Lori McKenna's 2003 song "Beautiful Man" on her MySpace profile and later informed her fans that she left Sire because of creative differences.
 In July 2006.
 Moore signed with The Firm, owned by EMI, and a U.K. magazine assumed after hearing the song "Slummin' In Paradise" that it would be the title of the album.

 Moore collaborated with producer John Alagía on the album, who is known for working with Dave Matthews Band and Liz Phair, and has co-written an entire album for the first time: she co-wrote songs with a number of musicians, including Michelle Branch, Chantal Kreviazuk, Lori McKenna, Rachael Yamagata and indie folk pop duo The Weepies, all chronicled in a promotional video available for viewing on her official website.
 This is the first album that Moore co-wrote entirely and the first time she released songs that she co-wrote since "When I Talk to You" with songwriter and producer Matthew Hager, which appeared on her self-titled album, in 2001; a number of the songs are about her breakup with her ex-boyfriend, actor Zach Braff in 2006.
 The album's lead single "Extraordinary" was one of the songs she co-wrote with The Weepies, which premiered on her MySpace profile on January 29, 2007.
 On February 9, 2007, Moore posted the album's second single "Nothing That You Are" on her MySpace profile.
 Moore said making the album helped her cope with depression and self-discovery.